bldl/emplace-spidermonkey/README.md

    </details>

   ### Test the implementation

+  Now that we have implemented the function, it's essential that test it to verify it behaves as intended.

   Recall, you can create files and run them with the command:

     ```sh
     ./mach run MyFileName.js
     ```

-  **Create a script to test your implementation or use the sample script below**
+  Create a script to test your implementation or use the sample script below:

   <details>
     <summary>Script</summary>